RealSoerensen/XPLAT-MP3-Player/README.md

 ## Bugs

-If you find a bug, please report it under [issues](https://github.com/RealSoerensen/XPLAT-MusicPlayer/issues).
+If you find a bug, please report it under [issues](https://github.com/RealSoerensen/XPLAT-MP3-Player/issues).

 If you think you can fix the bug, please assign the issue to yourself and make a PR when fixed.

 ## License

-XPlat-MP is licensed under the [GPL-3.0](LICENSE.md) license.
+XPLAT-MP3-Player is licensed under the [GPL-3.0](LICENSE.md) license.